 During installation, NC Solar Now will connect your solar panel system in parallel with your home’s electrical system.
 Your solar system will also be connected to the utility company through your home’s connection to the utility grid.
 Most North Carolina homes have net metering.
 That means homeowners can send any excess power back to the grid when their system overproduces in exchange for credit on their next utility bill.

 Conversely, NC residents can use those credits to draw energy back from the grid in times like fall and winter.

 Start saving thousands with solar.

-You might never have to pay a power bill again.
 Contact NC Solar Now to speak with a residential solar expert about going solar today.